LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

 #.
 The ``file_init`` function will now be called whenever the library is loaded.
    Within the type initializer, the type's member methods are added.
 Each member method is implemented by its own LCAPI function.
-However, before members can be added, the new blank type must be created using ``lasso_typeAllocCustom``.
+However, before members can be added, the new blank type must be created using `lasso_typeAllocCustom`.

-   ``lasso_typeAllocCustom`` can only be used within a properly registered type initializer.
-The value it produces should always be the return value of the method as set by the ``lasso_returnTagValue`` function.
-See lines 289-290 of the CAPIFile.cpp file:
+   `lasso_typeAllocCustom` can only be used within a properly registered type initializer.
+The value it produces should always be the return value of the method as set by the `lasso_returnTagValue` function.
+See lines 289-290 of the :file:`CAPIFile.cpp` file:

    .. code-block:: c++